Mifchell/GamersWorld/README.md

 - from there:
     - open in local editor : open is vs code
     - make changes and save them
+Go back to git app (you should see your changes there
 - add commit message and commit
 - push to origin